stellarport/slate/source/index.html.md

 }
 ```

-Use this endpoint to inform A3S that a withdrawal has confirmed.
+Informs A3S that a withdrawal has confirmed.
 Usually this is called by the relay server.

 Often, after A3S informs the relay server to execute a withdrawal via [Send Withdrawal](#send-withdrawal), it will get a `PENDING` response.